T-Khusan/T-Khusan/README.md

 ### Hi there 👋

-### I am Khusan Tojiboev and Software Developer specializing in Python and focus on backend.
+### I am Khusan Tojiboev and Software Developer specializing in Python, Go and focus on backend.

 ### Languages and Tools